keptn/lifecycle-toolkit/README.md

 ```

 <!---x-release-please-end-->

-to install the latest release of the Lifecycle Toolkit.

 The Lifecycle Toolkit uses the OpenTelemetry collector to provide a vendor-agnostic implementation of how to receive,
 process and export telemetry data.
 To install it, follow